mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/06-union-and-intersection-types/index.md

 ```

 TypeScript has a special understanding of _what it means_ when our `instanceof`
-check turns out `true` or `false`, and creates a branch of code that handles each
+check returns `true` or `false`, and creates a branch of code that handles each
 possibility.

 It gets even better...